schackartk/t-junction_model_replication/src/README.md

 # Source code

-This directory contains code used for replicating the figures modelling the formation of droplets and bubbles in microfuilic T-junctions.
+This directory contains code used for replicating the figures modeling the formation of droplets and bubbles in microfuilic T-junctions.

 ```sh
 .